MUNICIPALITY OF MONTE ARGENTARIO

 Tourist office, piazza Roma – Ph.
 0564-811979

-The local gastronomy is linked to the sea and fish is the main ingredient of all dishes, always accompanied by a glass of Ansonica, white local wine obtained from the homonymous autochthonous grapes.
+The local gastronomy is linked to the sea and fish is the main ingredient of all dishes, always accompanied by a glass of Ansonica, the white local wine obtained from the homonymous autochthonous grapes.
 The oldest and most traditional soup is sarde e patate.
-In the menus of the restaurants also appears the langoustines soup, the red mullet, stewed and the stocchetto alla portercolese with potatoes, pine nuts and black olives.
+In the restaurants menus you can also find the langoustines soup, the red mullet, stewed and the stocchetto alla portercolese with potatoes, pine nuts and black olives.
 The typical Easter sweet is the pastiera, in a version without wheat.